Surface-supplied diving: Application

 Surface-supplied diving equipment and techniques are mainly used in professional diving due to the greater cost and complexity of owning and operating the equipment.
 This type of equipment is used in saturation diving, as the gas supply is relatively secure, and the diver can not bail out to the surface, and for diving in contaminated water, where the diver must be protected from the environment, and helmets are generally used for environmental isolation.

+A major limitation of surface-supplied diving is the presence of an umbilical between the surface control point and the diver, which encumbers the diver's mobility, restricts their range of access to the environment, and requires an attendant to manage the umbilical, which can get snagged on underwater obstructions even when correctly tended.
+Where this limitation is acceptable, the connection with the diver provides some advantages, in that the diver can find their way back to the control point by following the umbilical, and a standby diver can reach the diver by following the umbilical.

 There has been development of low-cost airline systems for shallow recreational diving, where limited training is offset by physically limiting the depth accessible.

+There are two major advantaged to surface supplied diving: The breathing gas supply is not limited to the ability of the diver to carry it, and is monitored from the surface, reducing the task load on the diver, and the diver is in continuous communication with the surface control point, so their safety can be monitored effectively.
+The physical constraint of the umbulical is sometimes a limitation on mobility and radius of activity, and at other times a safety feature, preventing access to known hazards and identifying the route back to a place of safety.